Pandemic Electric Bills Are Searing Hot, As Families Stay Home

 Air conditioning is essential.
 And now that she and her family are at home all day during the pandemic, Ramirez's AC is running around the clock.

 With lights out in many offices and shuttered businesses, millions of people — both with and without jobs — are plugging in at home.
-Residential demand for power in the U.S. has soared, even as commercial and industrial use has declined.
+Residential demand for power in the U.S. has soared, even as commercial and industrial use have declined.

 Ramirez says her electric bill for July alone was $385.
 With four teenagers who just resumed online schooling from home, she expects her August bill to be even higher.